fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/00_introduction.md

 We can distinguish 2 types of types (pun intended):

-- Built-in types - types that are directly supported by the processor - these types are keywords, for example: `int` (integer), `char` (character).
+- Built-in types - types that are directly supported by the language - these types are keywords, for example: `int` (integer), `char` (character).
-- User-defined types - types that are created in the code.
-In short, these are types that can consist of multiple built-in types, for example: `std::string` (represents character sequence), `std::array` (represents multiple values of the same type).
+- User-defined types - types that are created in the code, they can consist of multiple built-in types, for example: `std::string` (represents character sequence), `std::array` (represents multiple values of the same type).

 User-defined types are referred to as **classes** (and sometimes **structs**).